darrenjw/fp-ssc-course/Intro/Readme.md

 ### Learning resources

 Below are some links for further information about the languages and libraries briefly introduced in this course.
+See my [logreg repo](https://github.com/darrenjw/logreg) for more example (MCMC) code using these languages and libraries.

 #### Scala